-- 1. Turn the control power switch to an. - Make sure the drying mode switch is turned to staged batch. - After the date and time appear, press the reset button. - 4.
-Open the main fuel supply valve on the tank if using IP gas, or the valve in the fuel supply line if using natural gas.
+- 1. Turn the control power switch to on. - 2.
+Make sure the drying mode switch is turned to staged batch. - After the date and time appear, press the reset button. - 4.
+Open the main fuel supply valve on the tank if using LP gas, or the valve in the fuel supply line if using natural gas.
 Turn on the Maxon electric shut off valve, if so equipped, or open the manual shut off valve to allow fuel flow to the dryer. - 5.
 The dryer should already be filled with grain.
 Turn the load auger switch to auto.
 In both the auto and manual position, the grain level switch will automatically keep the dryer full of grain.
-In the auto position the dryer will shut down after the preset time period on the out of grain timer, or if the grain flow to the dryer is interrupted.
+In the auto position the dryer will

-- Turn each fan switch to auto.
-The fan will start, and the switch will light up when airflow is detected. - 7.
-Start each burner by turning the heater switch to auto.
-After purging for approximately 10 seconds the burner will fire, and the heater switch will light up indicating that the flame sensing circuit is sensing burner flame.
-For information concerning burner adjustment see the prestart section of this manual. - 8.
-To properly set the connect dry, cool and unload time for various moisture content grains.
-See the charts on pages 25 through 28. - 9.
+- shut down after the preset time period on the out of grain timer, or if the grain flow to the dryer is interrupted. - Turn each fan switch to auto.\ The fan will start, and the switch will light up when airflow is detected. - 7.
+Start each burner by turning the heater switch to auto.\ After purging for approximately 10 seconds the burner will fire, and the heater switch will light up indicating that the flame sensing circuit is sensing burner flame.
+For information concerning burner adjustment see the prestart section of this manual. - To properly set the correct dry, cool and unload time for various moisture content grains.
+See the chart on page 26. - 9.
 If the dryer is being operated in all heat, turn each fan switch to on.
-In this position the fan will run continuously during both the dry and unload stages of the staged batch operation.
+In this position the fan will run continuously during the dry, cool and unload stages of the staged batch operation.
 If the dryer is being operated in the dry and cool mode, the preferred position for the fan switch is the on position, so the fan will run continuously.
-If desired, the fan can be turned off during the unload cycle of the dry-cool-unload sequence by turning the fan switch to auto. - 10.
-If the dryer is being operated in all heat, turn each heater switch to on.
-The burner will operate whenever the fan is operating.
-If the dryer is being used in dry and cool, turn the heater switches to auto and the burner will automatically shut down
+If desired, the fan can be turned off during the unload cycle of the dry-cool-unload sequence by turning the fan switch to auto.